 1. Use SMART Methodology for Setting Content Strategy Goals

-In the upcoming fiscal year, increase sales of the Widget Pro Max by 10% compared to the previous fiscal year.
+Example of a SMART Goal: “Increase sales of the Widget Pro Max by 10% in the upcoming fiscal year compared to the previous fiscal year.”

 2. Understand Where You Are Right Now

 To set realistic content strategy goals, it’s important to understand your current position.
 Whether you’re starting from scratch or already have existing content, conducting an analysis will guide your goal-setting process.

 Here’s what you need to do:

 - Evaluate Existing Content: If you haven’t implemented a content strategy yet, now is the perfect time to start.
 Take stock of what content you already have published.
 If you’ve been doing content marketing for a while, your catalog should be substantial.

 - Analyze Engagement: Assess which pieces of content are attracting traffic and which ones are not.
 Identify any trends or weaknesses in the content that isn’t receiving sufficient visibility.
 Make note of these observations for later use.